 Fetch TV Launches Virtual Channels

 The solution for this overwhelming amount of content is, according to Fetch TV, to present it in a format that long-time TV viewers will immediately celebrate.
-The result is a set of four “virtual channels” that rolled out on Fetch TV’s popular Mighty and Mini boxes this week.
+The result is a set of four “virtual channels” that rolled out on Fetch TV’s popular Mighty and Mini boxes.

 These new channels appear in the Fetch program guide in exactly the same format as the traditional broadcast channels but are actually made up of streamed programming from the catch up services belonging to each network.